 The router Barabási-Albert model does not handle delays, but BRITE still assigns propagation delay mapped to the distance between nodes in the plane.
 The delay constraint is set to the opportunistic value of 1 second.
+This exceeds by far the link delays assigned by BRITE, which are in the range of milliseconds.
 As a consequence, the QoS delay constraint will always be satisfied.
 Furthermore, we have assumed in our simulations loss-free links.
-Therefore our current experiments with the router Barabási-Albert model analyse only the bandwidth performance of the RDP.
+Therefore our current experiments with the Barabási-Albert router model analyse only the bandwidth performance of the RDP.

 We generate session arrival rates following the Poisson distribution with $\lambda = 10$ and session duration times following the exponential distribution with expected value E[X] = 15.
+These values were selected in order to generate a fair amount of session churn.
+Each time a node is scheduled to open a session, as decided by the session arrival distribution, it select the destination node (i. e., the receiver) from a discrete uniform distribution